orangopus/mixlook-legacy/README.md

 - More features to come!

 ## Recent Updates
-- You can now press the enter key to search!
-No more having to play Cookie Clicker with the search button!
+- ~You can now press the enter key to search!
+No more having to play Cookie Clicker with the search button!~
+- Auto-generation when looking for username.
+No need to break your enter key!
 - Description panels have now been added!

 ## Bug fixes
 - Fixed bug that caused profiles with no game set to not load.
+- Fixed avatar generation when user had a default blueberry avatar.

 ## Roadmap
 - Plans to add automagic widget generation.
 So no need to download the manual profile generator.